ArneBachmann/sos/docs/TUTORIAL.md

 [EXIT There are still unsynchronized (modified) branches.]
 Use 'sos log' to list them.
 Use 'sos commit' and 'sos switch' to commit out-of-sync branches to your VCS before leaving offline mode.
-Use 'sos online --force' to erase all aggregated offline revisions.
+Use 'sos online --force' to erase all aggregated offline revisions without further action.
 ```

 This means that SOS won't let you go back online, i.e., remove the offline repository, until you have secured all your offline work back into the underlying VCS (if any).